National Republican Guard (Portugal)

 The National Republican Guard (Guarda Nacional Republicana) or GNR is the national gendarmerie force of Portugal.

 Members of the GNR are military personnel, subject to military law and organisation, unlike the agents of the civilian Public Security Police (PSP).

 The GNR is responsible for the preventive police and highway patrol in 94% of Portuguese territory.
 At national level, GNR also has duties of customs enforcement, coastal control, nature protection, search and rescue operations and state ceremonial guards of honor.

 Since the 2000s, the GNR has provided detachments for participation in international operations in Iraq, East Timor and other theatres.

+As October 2023, the GNR is now partly in charge of controlling the Portuguese borders (alongside the PSP), with the dissolution of the Foreigners and Borders Service.

 Strength

-The GNR deploys over 22.608 personnel over 90 percent of Portuguese territory.
+The GNR deploys over 22,608 personnel over 90 percent of Portuguese territory.
 The GNR are deployed in Bosnia as part of IFOR/SFOR/EUFOR Althea and 140 GNR were also deployed between 2006 and 2012 in Timor-Leste as part of UNMIT.

 Organization

 The National Republican Guard is in peacetime subordinate to the Ministry of Internal Administration for recruitment, administration, discipline and operational control and is also subordinate to the Ministry of National Defence for "uniformisation and normalisation" of military doctrine, armament and equipment.
 In wartime or situations of crisis, the GNR can be placed under the operational control of the Armed Forces General Staff.

 Until 2007, the GNR maintained a traditional organization, whose bases still followed the organizational structure established in the early 20th century.
 This organization included: territorial units (four territorial brigades, that were designated "battalions" until 1993), special units (the Fiscal and the Traffic Brigades) and reserve units (the Cavalry and the Infantry regiments).
 The old organization also included a central structure that reflected the command of a military field division, including a military-type staff.

 In 2006, the multinational consulting company Accenture made a study, requested by the Government of Portugal, that recommended the change of the organization of the Portuguese security forces, including a radical reorganization of the GNR.

 Most of the recommendations regarding GNR were accepted and, in accordance with the Law No. 63/2007 (new Organic Law of the GNR), its traditional structure was replaced by a new and considerably different one, that was implemented in early 2009.